Primula melanodonta photographs

 Epithet: Named for the dark teeth of the calyx.

-Compared to P. serratifolia in the original description (that species was found growing near to this one but at a higher altitude) with similar flowers though not bicolored and with smaller, thicker leaves with a distinct toothed margin.
-The species is efarinose, scape to 25cm with usually one but sometimes a second whorl of campanulate flowers.
-The calyx is angled, cut to the middle into pointed purple teeth.
-Also compared to P. prenantha / P. morsheadiana.
-If you have an image of this species, please contact the webmaster.
+Compared to P. biserrata (P. serratifolia) in the original description (that species was found growing near to this one but at a higher altitude) with similar flowers though not bicolored and with smaller, thicker leaves with a distinct toothed margin.
+P. melanodonta is efarinose, scape to 25cm with usually one, but sometimes two superposed whorls of yellow flowers.
+The calyx is ribbed, stained red, cut to the middle into acute teeth.
+Usually flowers in Spring, but some plants may flower in Fall.
+Found growing in the area around the junction of Myanmar, Xizang and Arunachal Pradesh.
+Compare with P. prenantha, P. morsheadiana and P. brachystoma.

 Powered by The Turning Gate (TTG).